ssoranno/EncryptedEmail/README.md

 ## How to Run:

+Before compiling, make sure you install sqlite3 and CGI on your workspace.

-Compile all .cpp file on a your local host or a cloud server.
+Compile all .cpp files on a your local host or a cloud server.
 To compile use the command:<br>
-g++ "filename" -lgcrypt -lsqlite3
+g++ "filename".cpp -std=c++11 -lsqlite3 -lgcrypt -o "filename".cgi

 Navigate to https://"servername".com/index.cgi to run the program in brower.  "servername" is to be replaced with the server or local host name.